Islandora-Devops/isle-buildkit/postgresql/README.md

 # PostgreSQL

-Docker image for [PostgreSQL] version 16.3
+Docker image for [PostgreSQL] version 163, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [PostgreSQL Documentation] for more in-depth information.